 The first Thamesmead Community Market was held on Saturday 7 April at the Thamesmead Information Hub on Yarnton Way.
-It was a great success, attracting nearly 200 people with 20 stalls selling various goods from jewellery to food to gifts.
+It was a great success, attracting nearly 200 people with 20 stalls selling various goods from jewellery to food.

 The market was organised by local resident, Catherine Molnar, with help from Made in Thamesmead – a local initiative set up by Peabody to help local businesses get off the ground.

-Along with the market, the team ran a picture competition won by 5-year-old Lily for her depiction of what her favourite part of Thamesmead is; her family.
+Along with the market, the team ran a picture competition won by 5-year-old Lily for her depiction of her favourite part of Thamesmead: her family.

 Dave Bussey, from Peabody and lead for Made in Thamesmead added: “Thamesmead is celebrating its 50th anniversary this year and this market sums up what we’re trying to achieve; residents leading the way with our support.
 The first event was great and we are looking forward to many more successful events.”